-3. The canal.
+4. The canal.

 In due course each suggestion will have a more comprehensive entry.

-1. open areas, parks
+1. Open areas, parks

-So – a rush through the various places that we will give more details of later and starting by going north and then going round the compass dial, east, south and west:
+Starting by going north and then going round the compass dial, east, south and west:

 Just southeast of Waterlow Park there is the Dartmouth Park reservoir which isn’t green on the map but actually has a small park around it and there is a amazing view across London from benches up beside the reservoir itself.